ddmitov/perl-executing-browser/README.md

 * **Send command:** ```http://perl-executing-browser-pseudodomain/perl-debugger.function?command=M```

-* **Combined Perl Debugger URL**
+* **Combined Perl Debugger URL:**
   Selecting file to debug and sending command to the Pel debugger can be combined in a single URL.
   Example: ```http://perl-executing-browser-pseudodomain/perl-debugger.function?action=select-file&command=M```
-  Using the above URL the selected file will be loaded in the Perl debugger, the ```M``` command ('Display all loaded modules') will be immediately issued and all resulting output will be displayed.
+  Using the above URL, the selected file will be loaded in the Perl debugger, the ```M``` command ('Display all loaded modules') will be immediately issued and all resulting output will be displayed.
 Any command can be given later and step-by-step debugging can be performed.

 ## Supported File Extensions for Local Content
    PEB is case-insensitive for all local file extensions.
 All local files can have multi-dotted names.